Respiratory Care

 Welcome to the Bachelor of Applied Science in Respiratory Care!

 At Metropolitan Community College, we are committed to empowering the next generation of healthcare professionals.
-Our Bachelor of Applied Science in Respiratory Care program is designed to equip students with the advanced knowledge, clinical skills, and leadership capabilities necessary to excel in the ever-evolving field of respiratory care.
+Our accredited Bachelor of Applied Science in Respiratory Care program is designed to equip students with advanced knowledge, clinical skills, and leadership abilities required to excel in this dynamic and rewarding field.

 Program highlights

-• You’ll gain real-world experience through clinical partnerships with top healthcare facilities including Children’s Mercy, University Health, KU Medical Center, Liberty Hospital, the VA Medical Center, Research Medical Center, and Saint Luke’s Hospitals.
+• Premier community partnerships: Gain vital experience and mentorship at top regional hospitals and healthcare organizations, including Children’s Mercy, University Health, KU Medical Center, Liberty Hospital, North Kansas City Hospital, VA Medical Center, Research Medical Center, and Saint Luke’s Hospitals.

 Careers